kaaaata/clash/README.md

-This is the codebase for "Clash", a React card game I developed.
+This is the codebase for "Clash", a React card game I am developing (in progress).
 "Clash" borrows ideas from Clash of the Dragons, an old browser card game I played as a kid, but has since closed down.

 This repo is meant to render a 1000px x 600px game and nothing else, so that it can be embedded as an iframe inside my main website, [www.kaaaata.com](http://www.kaaaata.com)